superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 To build the application, you perform the following steps:

 1. [Create a Voice API application](#create-a-voice-api-application) - create and configure a Voice API application.
+2. [Create the web application](#create-the-web-application) - create the web application.
-2. [Provision virtual numbers](#provision-virtual-voice-numbers) - rent virtual numbers to mask your callers' real numbers.
+3. [Provision virtual numbers](#provision-virtual-voice-numbers) - rent virtual numbers to mask your callers' real numbers.
-3. [Create a Call](#create-a-call) - create a Call between two users, validate their phone numbers, and determine the country the phone number is registered in using Number Insight
+4. [Create a Call](#create-a-call) - create a Call between two users, validate their phone numbers, and determine the country the phone number is registered in using Number Insight.
-4. [Handle inbound calls](#handle-inbound-calls) - configure your webhook endpoint to handle incoming voice calls, find the phone number it is associated with, and return the NCCO to control the call
+5. [Handle inbound calls](#handle-inbound-calls) - configure your webhook endpoint to handle incoming voice calls, find the phone number it is associated with, and return the NCCO to control the call.
-5. [Proxy the Call](#proxy-the-call) - instruct Nexmo to make a private call to a phone number
+6. [Proxy the Call](#proxy-the-call) - instruct Nexmo to make a private call to a phone number.

 ## Create a Voice API application